faysalbare/faysalbare/README.md

 # Hi there 👋

-💻 ICT Engineering student at TAMK
+💻 3rd year ICT Engineering student at Tampere University of Applied Sciences (TAMK).
 🚀 Passionate about building embedded and cloud projects while learning more about cybersecurity and self-hosted infrastructure.